Digitalizing Intercultural Coaching – Hype or Hip?

 Step 8: Organize with a Shared Cloud Drive and Master Sheets

 One of the challenges of today is that we all share everything.
-It is more difficult to find what you need especially if the documents are not tagged correctly.
+It is more difficult to find what you need, especially if the documents are not tagged correctly.
 I use a system where I try to sort all my work according to event date because I have a lot of events.
 I also use names and tags on my documents.

-Step 9: Clarify your Purpose and Pivot
+Step 9: Clarify your Purpose of Digital Intercultural Coaching

 Step 10: Use Paper as a Strategy